 Just ask the Minnesota congresswoman's home state rival for the GOP crown, former Gov. Tim Pawlenty, who, despite dogged organizing in Iowa and efforts to improve his own national profile, has so far failed to find a receptive audience.

-But whether Bachmann's rapid rise from largely-unknown conservative provocateur with a penchant for prevaricating to top-tier GOP contender can be sustained over time - and under already increased scrutiny - is decidedly hazy.
+But whether Bachmann's rapid rise from largely unknown conservative provocateur, whom opponents accuse of having a penchant for prevaricating, to top-tier GOP contender can be sustained over time is decidedly hazy.

-The first hard measure may come as early as July 15th, when the candidates' money-raising acumen will be laid bare in their first-quarter Federal Election Commission finance reports.
+The first hard measure may come as early as July 15, when the candidates' money-raising acumen will be laid bare in their second-quarter Federal Election Commission finance reports.

 "You have to say that she's a phenomenon," says Iowa pollster J. Ann Selzer, whose survey results published Sunday in the Des Moines Register showed Bachmann and former Massachusetts Gov. Mitt Romney as the clear favorites of Iowa's likely Republican caucus-goers.

 Romney was the pick of 23 percent of those polled; Bachmann was the pick of 22 percent.
-Pawlenty was the top choice of six percent, running behind businessman Herman Cain, former House Speaker Newt Gingrich and Texas Congressman Ron Paul.
+Pawlenty was the top choice of 6 percent, running behind businessman Herman Cain, former House Speaker Newt Gingrich and Texas Rep. Ron Paul.

 "She will be now."